sxxxhjjj/ideal-robot/README.md

     for _, t in pairs(self.Tabs) do
         t.Selected = false
         t.Button.TextTransparency = Theme.TabTextTransparency
-        if t.Icon then t.Icon.ImageTransparency = Theme.TabTextTransparency end
+        if t.Icon then t.Icon.ImageTransparency = Theme.TabIconTransparency end
         t.Button.BackgroundTransparency = 1
         if t.Container.Visible then
             Tween(t.Container, 0.15, { AnchorPoint = Vector2.new(0, 0.05) }):Play()